C. Title IX

 Please call us if you have questions about your employment or if we can assist you in any way.

-The information posted in this handbook and on the Colorado College (CC) Human Resources web site is intended to provide general information and summarize various college policies, procedures, expectations and benefits.
+The information in this handbook is intended to provide general information and summarize various college policies, procedures, expectations and benefits.
 It replaces and supersedes all prior versions of the staff handbook.